1. Home

 (bug, beetle) (vintage, air cooled, collector) (vw, volkswagen)

-5. Use minus sign (-) for negative words
+Use minus signs (-) for Negative Words

-If you put a minus sign in front of a word (eg., "-carpet"), you're telling eBay's search engine to not include any listing that contains those words.
+If you put a minus sign in front of a word (e.g., "-carpet"), you're telling eBay's search engine to not include any listing that contains those words.

 This feature is useful for eliminating items related to the one you're looking for.
 For example, in our search for the perfect lady bug rubber floor mats for a VW Beetle, we might use negative words like "-dodge", "-carpet", or "-jetta" to focus our search results.

-The following example says look for listings that "contain 'VW' and 'floormats' but not 'jetta'":
+The following example tells the search to look for listings that contain "VW" and "floormats" but not "jetta":

 vw floormats -jetta

 This pattern also works with an OR grouping.
-For example, the following pattern means "DO NOT include listings that contain 'carpet', 'jetta', OR 'passat':
+For example, the following pattern means DO NOT include listings that contain "carpet,""jetta," OR "passat:"

 -(carpet, jetta, passat)

-6. Use an asterisk (*) as a wildcard
+Use an Asterisk (*) as a Wildcard

-An asterisk (*) in your search phrase means "any combination of any letters, numbers, or symbols can go here".
+An asterisk (*) in your search phrase means "any combination of any letters, numbers, or symbols can go here."

-7. Use quotes to be literal
+Use Quotes to be Literal

-So if you put double quotes around "lady bug floor mats", only listings that match the order of the words will show up in the results.
+So if you put double quotes around "lady bug floor mats," only listings that match the order of the words will show up in the results.
 That means listings that use the same words, but in a different order, will not be included.

 Using a few of the preceding tactics, we can create a super search query that gets us exactly what we want.